Common Misperceptions About the Ontario Disability Tax Credit

 July 18, 2015 by dccinc

 Millions of Canadians are out of work due to debilitating physical and mental conditions.
 While these people should be able to focus on getting healthy, the unfortunate fact is that life doesn’t stop when injury or illness strikes.
 Bills come due and daily expenses must be covered.
-If you are one of these people, you may be in need of financial assistance.
+If you are one of these people, you may need financial assistance like Disability tax credit and CPP disability.

 If you live in Ontario, the Ontario Disability Tax Credit can help cover your daily costs.
 The credit comes in the form of a tax deduction added to your standard return, providing much-needed cash when tax returns are mailed out each spring.
 Depending on your situation, you can qualify for roughly $1,850 per year.